simonecorsi/awesome/README.md

 *   [immobiliare/atomic-state](https://github.com/immobiliare/atomic-state) - A decentralized state management library for React

-*   [novuhq/novu](https://github.com/novuhq/novu) - 🚀 Open-source notification infrastructure for products
+*   [novuhq/novu](https://github.com/novuhq/novu) - 🚀 The open-source notifications infrastructure.
+A fully-featured microservice to send SMS, E-mail, Slack and Push notifications.
+Embeddable notification center for React with real-time updates, content management, and much more...

 *   [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment